victormayowa/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

+## The is the second version of the AirBnB clone project.

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
+This repo contains the second phase of the project to build a clone of the AirBnB website.
+The initial stage dealt with implementing a backend interface, or console, to manage program data.
+Console commands allowed the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

+In this phase of the project, an implementation of the backend interface or conolse to manage a database storage engine will be done.
+Users will be able to dynamically perform CRUD operations on both systems of storage.

 ---